 Too often event managers push themselves to near burn-out, trying to do everything themselves rather than using the many willing pairs of hands around them.
 Sound familiar?
 Well..I’m sorry to tell you, but no matter how much you want to be, you can’t do everything yourself (even if you're the only one who knows exactly how you want it done!).
 So spend a little more time training and informing your people, then let them help - you know they want to!

-Match your staff and volunteers’ skill sets to the right roles and give them clear guidance on what they need to do - that way you’ll be well on your way to delivering the event you dreamed of without having to check over everything yourself.
+Match your staff and volunteers’ skill sets to the right roles and give them clear guidance on what they need to do.
+That way you’ll be well on your way to delivering the event you dreamed of without staying up all night, every night.

-Your volunteers can be a key asset on event days by providing eyes and ears everywhere, and ensuring all aspects of your event are covered, so check out this article that provides some tips on getting the best out of them.
+Your volunteers can be your eyes and ears on the ground, if you let them.
+Ensuring that all aspects of your event are covered is just good planning, so check out this article that provides some tips on getting the best out of them.

 3. Having consistent processes in place